-One of my veterans put it this way: “You want to know what frightening is?
-It’s a nineteen-year-old boy who’s had a sip of that power over life and death that war gives you.
-It’s a boy who, despite all the things he’s been taught, knows that he likes it.
-It’s a nineteen-year-old who’s just lost a friend, and is angry and scared, and determined that some *%#& is gonna pay.
-To this day, the thought of that boy can wake me from a sound sleep and leave me staring at the ceiling.”
+One of my veterans put it this way: "You want to know what frightening is?
+It's a 19-year-old boy who's had a sip of that power over life and death that war gives you.
+It's a boy who, despite all the things he's been taught, knows that he likes it.
+It's a 19-year-old who's just lost a friend, and is angry and scared, and determined that some *%#& is gonna pay.
+To this day, the thought of that boy can wake me from a sound sleep and leave me staring at the ceiling."

 8. He may believe that he's the only one who feels this way; eventually, he may realize that at least other combat vets understand.
 On some level, he doesn't want you to understand, because that would mean you had shared his most horrible experience, and he wants someone to remain innocent.